hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/introduction.md

 ## Will this course teach React and ReScript concepts as well?

-No, we will be simulating a scenario where we already have a GraphQL API and the basic UI of a React & Rescript app built.
-Our task in this scenario is to integrate the GraphQL APIs into our React & ReScript app to build a complete and working app.
+No, we will be simulating a scenario where we already have a GraphQL API and the basic UI of a ReScript React app built.
+Our task in this scenario is to integrate the GraphQL APIs into our ReScript React app to build a complete and working app.

 If you're new to React and ReScript, we recommend going through the official docs of [React](https://reactjs.org/docs/hooks-intro.html) and [ReScript](https://rescript-lang.org/) and then coming back here!